Implement generic power system stabilizer for synchronous machine

 The Magnitude in dB parameter is not visible if the Plot frequency response is not selected.
 If selected, the magnitude of the frequency response is plotted in dB.
 Default is selected.

-range used to plot the frequency response of the stabilizer.
-Default
+Specify the frequency range used to plot the frequency response of the stabilizer.
+Default is

 Two types of signals can be used at the input

 The synchronous machine speed deviation dw signal (in pu)